Deep Perceptual Image Quality Assessment for Compression

 \subsection{Compressed Image Quality Assessment}

 Image quality assessment broadly has been accelerated by the release of large scale datasets that include image labels of human perceptual ratings.
-Datasets such as AVA \cite{ava}, TID2013 \cite{tid2013}, KonIQ-10k \cite{koniq-10k} and WILD \cite{live} have enabled the use of deep learning for this task.
-Image compression perceptual quality datasets, however, are still somewhat limited in size limiting the use of deep learning due to likely overfitting.
+Data sets such as AVA \cite{ava}, TID2013 \cite{tid2013}, KonIQ-10k \cite{koniq-10k} and WILD \cite{live} have enabled the use of deep learning for this task.
+Image compression perceptual quality datasets, however, are still somewhat limited in size limiting the use of deep learning due to likely over-fitting.

 Two prominent datasets \cite{live,fgiqa} and associated analysis have been performed in image quality assessment (IQA) for compressed images. \cite{live} created the LIVE-Wild in which 100 reference images were compressed to different degrees using different encoders and the compressed images were rated using single stimulus ranking. \cite{fgiqa} introduces the fine-grained image quality assessment dataset, a much larger-scale image database used for fine grained quality assessment noting the preference of human raters to more subtle changes in compression.